top of page

 Student Instructions

-• Throw a softball (using a shotput style) out to the open field as far as possible
+• Hold the softball at your shoulder using a shot put grip and push it out to the field as far as possible

 • Have a partner mark your distance with a polyspot

-• Measure the distance with a measuring tape or by using premarked lines
+• Measure the distance with a measuring tape or premarked lines

 7: Middle Distance Relay